vmware/vic-product/installer/docs/DESIGN.md

 IP address settings were provided for the new appliance, the provided network configuration will remain on the new appliance after the upgrade process is complete.

-If the previous appliance used a static IP address, the previously used static IP address settings will be migrated from the previous appliance.
-If IP address configuration was provided during the new appliance deployment, this will be used as the temporary network configuration during the upgrade process until the previous appliance is shutdown.
-The new appliance will then assume the network configuration of the previous appliance.
-If no IP address configuration was provided during the new appliance deployment, DHCP provided configuration will be used until the previous appliance's network configuration is assumed by the new appliance.
+If the previous appliance used a static IP address, the new appliance must use temporary network configuration settings while the previous appliance is still running.
+After the upgrade process is completed and the previous appliance is powered down, the new appliance must then be powered down and the previously used IP settings should be applied through the vApp configuration.
+When the new appliance is powered on again, it will take the configured settings.
+A better alternative to this is to use DNS and update the DNS record to point to the new appliance's IP address.

 Before deploying the VIC appliance with a static IP address, this IP address must have a valid internal DNS registration.
 If using an FQDN for the appliance system name, this FQDN must be